alee2602/MCP-CHATBOT-HOST/README.md

 You can check the following server here:
 [**Kitchen MCP Server**](https://github.com/paulabaal12/kitchen-mcp)

-Each of these servers demonstrates how MCP can modularize functionality—instead of hardcoding everything into the chatbot, features are exposed as independent services.
+Each of these servers demonstrates how MCP can modularize functionality, instead of hardcoding everything into the chatbot, features are exposed as independent services.

 ## **Examples**